Nonadiabatic Holonomic Quantum Computation via Path Optimization: GENERAL METHOD OF GEOMETRIC PATH DESIGN

 \subsection{Application to the $\Lambda$-type three-level structure}

 We now consider the $\Lambda$-type three-level structure, as shown in Fig. \ref{shiyitu}(a).
-Microwave fields drive the transition from a target qubit level $|j\rangle$ $(j=0,1)$ to auxiliary level $|a\rangle$ with coupling strength $\Omega_j(t)$, phase $\phi_j(t)$ and the same detuning $\Delta(t)$, and the corresponding Hamiltonian can be given by
+Microwave fields drive the transition from a target qubit level $|j\rangle$ $(j=0,1)$ to auxiliary level $|a\rangle$ with coupling strength $\Omega_j(t)$, phase $\phi_j(t)$ and the same detuning $\Delta(t)$, and the corresponding Hamiltonian will be